 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - The design and construction of structures for service or convenience have evolved from the development of techniques for measurement, controlling systems, and the understanding of spatial relationships.
 (Grades 6 - 8) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Quantities can be expressed and compared using ratios and rates.
-(Grade 6) Details...
+(Grade 6 ) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Fluently add, subtract, multiply, and divide multidigit decimals using standard algorithms for each operation.
-(Grade 6) Details...
+(Grade 6 ) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

-- Identify the distinguishing characteristics between a chemical and a physical change (Grade 8) Details...
+- Identify the distinguishing characteristics between a chemical and a physical change (Grade 8 ) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 Each group needs: